California Association of Local Behavioral Health Boards & Commissions

 Learn more: CDEP Concept Paper, April 2021

 Cultural Competency: The capacity for individuals and organizations to work and communicate effectively in cross-cultural situations through the adoption and implementation of strategies to ensure appropriate awareness, attitudes, and actions and through the use of policies, structures, practices, procedures, and dedicated resources that support this capacity.
+The definition of “cultural competence,” is consistent with CA WIC section 11330.6(e)(1) and means the ability to interact effectively with people of different cultures.
+All references to cultural competence also encompass cultural humility which is the ability to recognize one’s own limitations to avoid making assumptions about other cultures.

 Implicit biases occur outside of conscious awareness and often may not be consistent with a person’s overt or conscious beliefs.
 Strategies such as increasing awareness of implicit bias, increasing exposure to groups that are the target of stereotypes, and explicitly practicing changing one’s overt thought processes may reduce the influence of implicit bias in decision-making.
 Implicit bias training was recommended by the President’s Task Force on 21st Century Policing and has been implemented in many law enforcement agencies across the country.